 Classical field theory, e.g. Maxwell's theory of the electromagnetic field, can easily be formulated on generic Lorentzian manifolds.
 The electromagnetic field strength is considered as a 2-form

 and Maxwell's equation take the form

 with the exterior differentiation $d$ and

-where $\delta=\star^{-1}d\star$ is the coderivative, and $j$ is a conserved current.
+where $\delta=\star^{-1}d\star$ is the codifferential, and $j$ is a conserved current.
 Let us now review the mathematical structures relevant in this example.
-First, it was important that spacetime is a smooth orientable manifold $M$ and hence differential forms and exterior derivative are well defined.
-Another structure used here was a nondegenerate metric $g$ and an orientation.
-These structures allowed to define the Hodge dual as
+First, it is important that spacetime is a smooth orientable manifold $M$ and hence differential forms and exterior derivative are well defined.
+Another structure used here is a nondegenerate metric $g$ and an orientation.
+These structures allow to define the Hodge dual as